 Hubert Selby Jr.’s “Last Exit to Brooklyn” is a raw and unflinching exploration of human nature, set against the gritty backdrop of New York City.
-The novel delves into the lives of its characters, who face the darkest aspects of humanity, yet find moments of unexpected tenderness.
-From Georgette, a transvestite in love with a ruthless hoodlum, to Tralala, a prostitute navigating the depths of sexual degradation, and Harry, a strike leader masking his true self with bravado, these unforgettable characters bring the story to life.
-Banned in Britain in 1967, the novel’s controversial nature sparked a legal battle that ended with its publication the following year.
+This powerful novel delves into the lives of its characters, who confront the darkest aspects of humanity while also discovering unexpected moments of tenderness.
+From Georgette, a transvestite deeply in love with a ruthless hoodlum, to Tralala, a prostitute navigating the depths of sexual degradation, and Harry, a strike leader masking his true self with bravado, these unforgettable characters bring the story to life.
+The novel’s controversial nature led to it being banned in Britain in 1967, sparking a legal battle that ultimately resulted in its publication the following year.

 Why You Should Read?